AnthonyHonstain/rcstatsV2/README.md

 Deployed and hosted using Heroku

 Currently (4/18) set to use a single heroku web dyno (even though we have both a web client and a celery worker).
+* Watch out for celery concurrency which can create to many workers and take all the memory on the dyno.
 * Honcho to start additional process http://www.radekdostal.com/content/heroku-running-multiple-python-processes-single-dyno-using-honcho

 Monitoring